 February is officially American Heart Month!
-Beside it clearly being part of a conspiracy to increase heart-shaped candy company sales (Kidding!
-But did you see that sweet hearts will be unavailable this year!?), American Heart Month is a time for us to bring more awareness to heart health.
+Beside it clearly being part of a conspiracy to increase heart-shaped candy company sales (kidding!), American Heart Month is a time for us to bring more awareness to heart health.

 An integrative approach to preventing and treating heart disease, where treatment options from multiple disciplines are considered, is growing in acceptance, and for good reason: The progress we have achieved in treating heart disease recently is due to the fact that we already have started to take a more integrative approach.